DuqueDeTuring/books2explore/readme.md

 - Design and Analysis of Computer Algorithms by Alfred Aho, John Hopcroft
 - Design and Implementation of the FreeBSD Operating System, The by Marshall McKusick
 - Designerly Ways of Knowing, Nigel Cross
+- Designing Data-Intensive Applications.
+By Martin Kleppmann
 - Designing Effective Database Systems	Designing Effective Database Systems by Rebecca M. Riordan
 - Destiny Disrupted: A History of the World Through Islamic Eyes: Tamim Ansary: 9781586488130: Books
 - Dialogues and Essays (Oxford World's Classics) by Seneca
+- Dialogues and Essays (Oxford World's Classics).
+By Seneca
 - Dialogues Concerning Natural Religion (Hackett Classics) by David Hume
+- Diaspora.
+By Greg Egan
+- Dictionnaire Cordial.
+By Synapse Développement
 - Digital Apollo: Human and Machine in Spaceflight (The MIT Press) by David A. Mindell
+- Digital borders meet surveilled borders.v.Bepress.
+By Serge Gutwirth
 - Digital Capitalism: Networking the Global Market System by Daniel Schiller
+- Digital Disaster, Cyber Security, and the Copenhagen School.
+By Helen Nissenbaum,Lene Hansen
 - Digital Lethargy: Dispatches from an Age of Disconnection.
 Tung-Hui Hu .
+- Digital Mind, The.
+By Arlindo Oliveira
 - Digital Typography (Lecture Notes) by Donald E. Knuth
+- Disappearance of Rituals, The.
+By Byung-Chul Han
 - Discourses, Fragments, Handbook (Oxford World's Classics)
 - Discrete or Continuous?
 (The Quest for Fundamental Length in Modern Physics)  (Recomendado por Booch a Carmack en Twitter)
 - Discriminating Sex: White Leisure and the Making of the American "Oriental" UI Press | Amy Sueyoshi | (Entrevista con la autora en podcast “against the grain”)
+- Disinformation: A Taxonomy.
+By James M. Alexander & Jonathan M. Smith
+- Distant Mirror: The Calamitous 14th Century, A. By Barbara W. Tuchman
 - Divine Invasions: A Life of Philip K. Dick .
 Lawrence Sutin .
+- Diálogos IV.
+República (Biblioteca Clásica Gredos) (Spanish Edition).
+By Platón
 - Do Fathers Matter?: What Science Is Telling Us About the Parent We've Overlooked by Paul Raeburn
 - Do Not Say We Have Nothing by Madeleine Thien (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
+- Do what you love.
+By Reginald Braithwaite
 - Doctor Ecco's Cyberpuzzles by Dennis E. Shasha
 - Dolores Claiborne: A Novel by Stephen King (Mass Market Paperback)
+- Don Quijote de la Mancha: Edición de Francisco Rico.
+By Miguel de Cervantes
 - Don't Sleep, There Are Snakes: Life and Language in the Amazonian Jungle (Vintage Departures) by Daniel L. Everett
 - Don't Think for Yourself, Authority and Belief in Medieval Philosophy.
 Peter Adamson.
 - Dostoevsky: Reminiscences by Anna Dostoevsky
+- Doubt: A History: The Great Doubters and Their Legacy of Innovation From Socrates and Jesus to Thomas Jefferson and Emily Dickinson.
+By Jennifer Hecht
 - Down and Out in the New Economy: How People Find (or Don’t Find) Work Today, Ilana Gershon
+- Down Girl.
+By Kate Manne
+- Dracula (Bram Stoker).
+By Bram Stoker
+- Dragnet Nation: A Quest for Privacy, Security, and Freedom in a World of Relentless Surveillance.
+By Julia Angwin
 - Dragon's Egg by Robert L. Forward
 - Drawing Graphs: Methods and Models (Lecture Notes in Computer Science (2025)) by Michael Kaufmann, Dorothea Wagner
+- Drunkard's Walk: How Randomness Rules Our Lives, The.
+By Leonard Mlodinow
+- Dune.
+By Frank Herbert
 - Dynamic Probabilistic Systems, Volume I: Markov Models (Volume 1) (Dover Books on Mathematics) by Ronald A. Howard
 - Dynamic Probabilistic Systems, Volume II: Semi-Markov and Decision Processes (Dover Books on Mathematics) by Ronald A. Howard
 - E=mc2: A Biography of the World's Most Famous Equation by David Bodanis